-At Decision Point, family members are a part of treatment.
+At Decision Point, family members are an integral part of treatment.

-Family Therapy begins on day one because Decision Point Center believes that the family plays an important positive role when they are included into a client’s treatment and recovery process.
-Addiction and substance use disorders affect the entire family, and when family members are engaged in the recovery process, positive outcomes are more likely.
-It is also important that families learn about the issues of misuse and how to help their loved on by managing the “rules of relationships” to avoid the common pitfalls of allowing compassion and caring from becoming enablement and control.
+Family Therapy begins on day one because Decision Point Center believes that the family plays an important positive role when they are included in a client’s treatment and recovery process.
+Addiction and substance use disorders affect the entire family, and when family members are engaged in the recovery process, positive outcomes are more likely to occur.
+It is also important that families learn about the issues of misuse and how to help their loved on by managing the “rules of relationships” to avoid the common pitfalls of compassion and caring becoming enablement and control.

 Family Workshop Testimonials:

 “I’m glad we came and participated.
-Especially appreciate the separate one-on-one counseling session after hours.
-As tough as it was, it was a real eye-opener.
+We especially appreciated the separate one-on-one counseling session after hours.
+As tough as it was, it was a real eye opener.
 Thank you for being here!”

 “These workshops were significantly more intense, much more emotional.”